SuperOfficeDocs/superoffice-docs/docs/en/request/learn/priority/index.md

 Priorities override other priorities in this order:

 1. Priority specified for a contact
-2. Priority specified for a company
+1. Priority specified for a company
-3. Priority specified for an email box
+1. Priority specified for an email box
-4. Priority specified for an email filter
+1. Priority specified for an email filter
-5. Standard priorities
+1. Standard priorities

 Because of this order, a request from a contact with high priority gets a high priority even though the mailbox the person sends it to has a low priority.

 ## Escalation

-In SuperOffice Service you can define as many priorities as you want.
+In SuperOffice Requests, you can define as many priorities as you want.
 For each priority you can define escalation levels, so that the system forwards the enquiry further through the organization if it has not been read or dealt with within a specified time.

 For example, user-support and SLA agreements specify that the supplier must begin troubleshooting within, say, 2 hours.
 You can then define operations that cause the request to be escalated and assigned to new request handlers if it has not been read or processed within this time.
 You can define as many operations as you want, and also be notified by mobile phone.

 ## Accessibility

 Each priority has an accessibility property associated with it.
-If the request's priority is set to **External**, the priority will be accessible via SuperOffice Customer Centre.
+If the request's priority is set to **External**, the priority will be accessible via the SuperOffice Customer Centre.

 If more than two priorities are accessible externally, the customer can select which priority should apply to the request.
 This may cause the request to be given a higher priority than necessary, since the customer will want to get a reply as quickly as possible and is likely to select the highest available priority.
 The highest priorities should therefore be set to **Internal**, while **Medium** and **Low** priorities are made accessible externally.